j-gold77/FarmGame/README.md

 The usage of Java will help relate object-oriented concepts to the end user through our coding simulation.
-Most of the architecture in our program is based on the basics of OOP principles, the ones the user is intended to learn, such as polymorphism, list manipulation, and conditional logic.
+Most of the architecture in our program is based on the basics of OOP principles, the ones the user is intended to learn, such as list manipulation and conditional logic.
 --------------------------------------------------------------------------------------------
 Dependencies:
 This program is written in Java.